PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 3. Refactor the `configScale()` function in `js/config.js` to configure the common scale to be used in all views when the user sets the variable to use it, rendering the planets and moons in scale for the entire application.

-You can start with the [template](../StepByStep/exercise1-common-scale/template), which is the same as `StepByStep/12-join` but contains comments and hints.
+You can start with the [template](../StepByStep/exercise1-common-scale/template), which contains the same code as `StepByStep/12-join` but includes extra comments and hints.

-## Exercise 2 - Add tooltips
+## Exercise 2: Add tooltips

 When the user hovers above a moon or planet, they should see a tooltip containing its diameter in km (_Figure 7_).

 ![Figure 7 - Tooltip showing the diameter of a moon when hovering above it](./images/figure-7.png) _Figure 7 - Tooltip showing the diameter of a moon when hovering above it.
 Code: [`StepByStep/exercise2-tooltips/solution`](../StepByStep/exercise2-tooltips/solution)._

-This exercise involves several topics we didn’t cover yet, but you can try starting with the [template](../StepByStep/exercise2-tooltips/template) application (which is based on the previous exercise) and follow the comments in each file.
+This exercise involves several topics we didn’t cover yet, but you can try starting with the [template](../StepByStep/exercise2-tooltips/template), which is based on the [previous exercise](#exercise-1-use-a-common-scale), and follow the comments in each file.
 It will require modifications in `index.html` and `js/view.js` and two new files: `css/tooltips.css` and `js/tooltips.js`.

 ## Final application

-The final application, which incorporates all changes from the exercises, is available in `StepByStep/final`.
+The final application, which incorporates all changes from the exercises, is available in [`StepByStep/final`](../StepByStep/final).